 I am a Postdoctoral Fellow at the Institute of Advanced Study and the Department for English and Comparative Literary Studies.

 I am researching error in the seventeenth century and how it related to the development of the scientific method.
 I am interested in how new technology demanded accuracy and evidence which precipitated a different attitude towards error by natural philosophers.
 Thomas Browne's Pseudodoxia Epidemica (1646) is greatly concerned with error but also demonstrates careful attention to correction, in the revisions he made to subsequent editions and his 'correcting' readers.
-See the conference I am organising on this here.
+See the conference I organised on this here.
 This is the topic of my second monograph, which is in preparation, and is provisionally titled The Invention of Error and the Scientific Method, 1500-1800.

 In September 2019 I will be a Short-Term Fellow at the Folger Shakespeare Library, Washington DC.
-I previously held a Swiss National Science postdoctoral fellowship at the Houghton Library, Harvard University, and the Bodleian Library, Oxford University, and the position of Postdoctoral Fellow in Early Modern English Literature at the University of Neuchatel, Switzerland.
+I previously held a Swiss National Science postdoctoral fellowship at the Houghton Library, Harvard University, and the Bodleian Library, Oxford University, and the position of Postdoctoral Fellow in early modern English literature at the University of Neuchatel, Switzerland.
 I hold a joint PhD in English Literature from the University of Warwick and the University of Neuchatel.
 I was the convener for 'Shakespeare: Text and Stage' at Warwick CLL and 'Error and Failure in Early Modern Culture' at the University of Neuchatel, and I have taught a variety of modules including 'Shakespeare and Selected Dramatists of His Time' and 'Modes of Reading' at Warwick English Department, and 'Critical Issues in Law and Management' at Warwick Business School.